In international commerce, the term “dangerous goods” is commonly used to describe hazardous materials.

 The Consumer Commodity, Mailable Limited Quantity, and ORM-D classifications are unique within domestic commerce in the United States and are not recognized in international commerce.
 Hazardous materials under these classifications that are mailable in domestic mail are typically prohibited in international mail.

-Hazardous, restricted, or perishable materials mailed to, from, and between overseas military Post Offices are subject to the conditions of IMM 130, the standards in DMM 601, and conditions prescribed by the Department of Defense (DOD), as listed in Conditions Applied to Mail Addressed to Military Post Offices Overseas in the Postal Bulletin.
+Hazardous, restricted, or perishable materials mailed to, from, and between overseas military Post Offices are subject to the conditions of IMM 130, the standards in this publication, conditions prescribed by the Department of State international security policy, and conditions prescribed by the Department of Defense (DOD), as listed in Overseas Military/Diplomatic Mail in the Postal Bulletin.
+Also see DMM 703.2-4.